Perform a staged migration of email

 On the Enter on-premises account credentials page, enter the following information:

 Account with privileges: Type the username (domain\username format or an email address) for an account that has the necessary administrative permissions in the on-premises organization.
-Office 365 will use this account to detect the migration endpoint and to test the permissions assigned to this account by attempting to access the mailbox with the specified email address.
+Microsoft 365 or Office 365 will use this account to detect the migration endpoint and to test the permissions assigned to this account by attempting to access the mailbox with the specified email address.

 Password of account with privileges: Type the password for the account with privileges that is the administrator account.